 Fee waivers are available to qualified applicants.
-In order to receive a fee waiver you must submit a proof of hardship letter from your high school principal, counselor, teacher or similar person, indicating, for example, that you qualify for free or discounted lunch program (or equivalent).
+In order to receive a fee waiver you must submit a proof of hardship letter from your high school principal, counselor, or teacher indicating you receive some type of aid.
+For example, that you qualify for free or discounted lunch program (or equivalent).
 The letter should be on your school’s letterhead.

 Can I get a refund after I pay the application fee?

 How do I submit my portfolio, audition or other submission materials?

 The submission process is entirely online as part of the on-line application process.

 The application asks for basic contact information, school and arts education and experience.
 Each discipline and category has its own requirements.
 Please visit the youngarts.org website for your particular discipline (i.e., Cinematic Arts, Dance, Design Arts, Jazz, Music, Photography, Theater, Visual Arts, Voice, and Writing) for specific submission requirements.
 Audition requirements are also available within the application.